andrewjmack/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 ### Andrew Mack | DU Data Analytics | April 2024

-UPDATES 5.6.2024:
+#### UPDATES 5.6.2024:
 - Originally, single quotation marks around 'start' and 'end' relating to the two dynamic routes' date format lead to user confusion, and were removed.
 - A screenshot of dynamic start/end date API route added to the repo to show it is functioning after clarifying the correct format in the index.HTML file for the API URLs.
-    - The static 'precipitation' API route has been fixed
+- The static 'precipitation' API route was also fixed.

 ## Summary
 This repository contains the files to meet the requirements of the SQL Alchemy module 10 homework challenge.